Table of Contents

 Anamnesis in General Medicine

-Anamnesis is the first contact with a patient and is a problem-oriented procedure that is limited to those aspects necessary for a successful treatment.
-It is basically medical history of the patient which requires to be explored thoroughly to provide effective treatment for health related problems.
-It is a structured set of questions to be inquired about patient’s personal or family history that is relevant to present problem.
-It is recommended to ask open questions:
+Anamnesis occurs during the first contact with a patient.
+The process is problem-oriented and limited to aspects necessary for successful treatment.
+Anamnesis is basically the medical history of the patient, which must be explored thoroughly if a general practitioner is to provide effective treatment for health-related problems.
+Anamnesis involves a structured set of questions about a patient’s personal and family history that may be relevant to the present problem.
+The practitioner should ask open-ended questions, exploring:

 - First occurrence (time and circumstances)

-If treatment is required, additional basic information has to be inquired during anamnesis in order to provide the patient with the best possible care.
+If treatment is required, the practitioner should obtain additional basic information during anamnesis in order to provide the best possible care.

 - Alcohol, nicotine, or drug abuse

-In German medicine, the term “erlebte Anamnese” (‘lived’ anamnesis; in the sense of participating, being involved) refers to a particularity of general practice: In the course of the patient care relationship, the physician gains a comprehensive picture of the patient’s life, social and health conditions.
+In German medicine, the term “erlebte Anamnese” (“lived” anamnesis; in other words, participating, being involved) refers to a quality of general practice: In the course of the patient care relationship, the physician gains a comprehensive picture of the patient’s life, including social and health conditions.

-Repeated contacts in consultations, health check-ups and preventive examinations, occasional house calls, and the treatment of family members complete the picture of the patient and his living circumstances in the sense of an extensive family and social history.
-This way, the physician can document over the course of time all the relevant information.
+Repeated contacts during consultations, health checkups and preventive examinations, occasional house calls, and the treatment of family members complete the picture of the patient and his or her living circumstances, including extensive family and social history.
+A physician documents over the course of time a wide swath of relevant information.

-This comprehensive picture of the patient provides the general practitioner with a firm foundation for any counseling or treatment decisions, especially with regard to developing mental problems (e.g., due to personal calamities, chronic diseases, or health problems) and general preventive actions.
-It also involves active participation of patient along with the physician to achieve goals of health.
-Therefore, ‘lived’ anamnesis is an important task for the general practitioner.
+A comprehensive understanding of a patient provides a general practitioner with a firm foundation for any counseling or treatment decisions, especially with regard to mental problems (e.g., due to personal calamities, chronic disease) and general preventive actions.
+It also involves active participation by the patient and the physician to achieve goals of health.
+Therefore, “lived” anamnesis is an important task for general practitioners.

 Decision-Making Rules in General Practice